chanzuckerberg/miniwdl/docs/runner_reference.md

 ## I/O and run directory structure

 By default `miniwdl run` creates a new subdirectory of the current working directory for each run, timestamp-named so that a series of them sorts in order of invocation.
-A different root directory can be specified with e.g. `--dir /my/runs`, while timestamp-named subdirectory creation can be suppressed with e.g. `--dir myrun/.`; in the latter case, the given directory should be nonexistent or empty.
+A different root directory can be specified with `--dir /my/runs`, while timestamp-named subdirectory creation can be prevented with `--dir myrun/.`; in the latter case, the given directory should be nonexistent or empty.

 Upon run success, the JSON outputs are written to `outputs.json` in the run directory and printed to standard output (including a key providing the run directory path).
 Upon failure, the process exits with a non-zero status code and JSON error information is written to `error.json` in the run directory; if `--error-json` is supplied, this information is also printed to standard output.
-The existence of `outputs.json` is a reliable indicator of success; `error.json` indicates failure, but may not appear if miniwdl is force-killed (e.g. by `kill -9` or the out-of-memory killer), or if writing the file fails for any reason.
+The existence of `outputs.json` is a reliable indicator of success; `error.json` indicates failure, but may not appear if miniwdl is force-killed (by SIGKILL, such as the out-of-memory killer), or if writing the file fails for any reason.

 For tasks, the run directory also contains: